a-r-m-i-n/dce/Documentation/AdditionalInformations/TcaMapping.rst

   You can also use the keyword ``auto``.
 DCE will choose a proper SQL field type based on chosen configuration type in FlexForm.

+Creating or changing a mapped column only adds the desired column to TYPO3's schema definition.
+Run the database schema analyzer and apply the proposed schema update before saving content into the new column.
+Afterwards, flush the system caches.
+Until the database column exists, saving mapped content results in an exception.

 Of course, you can also choose an existing tt_content column.
 DCE introduced the **tx_dce_index** column which can get used to index content for search engines (like ke_search or solr).